Beijing's "Red line" in Hong Kong: restrictions on rights to peaceful assembly and freedom of expression and association

 Huge numbers of people took to the streets of Hong Kong to demand their human rights during two large-scale protests, the Umbrella Movement in 2014 and the Extradition Bill protests in 2019.
 But the response to these protests has also demonstrated that the Hong Kong authorities are willing use aggressive policing and prosecution tactics to enforce China’s vague definition of national security, even when it violates international human rights laws and standards.
-The increasing curtailment of these human rights in Hong Kong must end.
-The Hong Kong government needs to respect its obligations under international human rights law and standards, as well as the rights enumerated in Hong Kong’s Basic Law.
 Hong Kong authorities must stop using Beijing’s everchanging “red line” as justification to restrict people’s rights.
-Authorities should respect, promote and protect these rights rather than encouraging an environment where censorship and self-censorship thrive.

 Choose a language to view report

 - Independence of the UN Special Procedures- joint oral statement at HRC45

 - Turkey: Rejection of many UPR recommendations concerning - Human Rights Council adopts Universal Periodic Review outcome on Turkey